International Commercial and Investment Arbitration

 Method of assessment

-There is no one textbook that will be recommended for this course but a list will be provided to the students for guidance.
-The primary materials will be the international conventions, national laws, arbitration rules, court decisions and arbitral awards that will be examined in the lectures.
+There is no one textbook recommended for this course but a list will be provided to the students for guidance.
+The primary materials will be the international conventions, national laws, arbitration rules, court decisions and arbitral awards that will be examined in the seminars.